OSC/ood-documentation/source/app-development/tutorials-interactive-apps/add-matlab/edit-form-yml.rst

     Multiple form elements / attributes are specific to OSC.
 We will focus on the ones that are required, and some that may be universally useful.

-1. We will begin by adding a cluster for the Matlab app to use.
+1. We will begin by adding a cluster for the MATLAB app to use.
 You do this by editing ``~/ondemand/dev/bc_my_center_matlab/form.yml`` in your favorite editor as such:

   .. code-block:: yaml
     :emphasize-lines: 3